Nyanta-23/JFF-Facebook_Clone/README.md

 JFF = Just For Fun

-This just clone facebook cant do anything from this page, someday maybe i will finish it
+This just clone facebook cant do anything from this page, someday maybe i will improve this web page